-Recently, the relatively new active device so-called current differencing transconductance amplifier (CDTA) was introduced in 2003 [1].
-This device is emerging as a flexible and versatile active building block for the synthesis of analog signal processing circuits, especially in currentmode operation.
-Accordingly, many different applications based on CDTAs as the major active elements have already been reported in the technical literature, particularly in the areas of active filters and oscillators [1]-[12].
+In 2003, the newly defined active device so-called current differencing transconductance amplifier (CDTA) was first introduced [1].
+This device is emerging as a flexible and versatile active building block for the synthesis of analog signal processing circuits, especially in current-mode operation.
+Accordingly, a number of various applications based on CDTAs as the major active elements has already been reported in the technical literature, particularly in the areas of active filters and oscillators [1]-[12].
 However, the earlier configurations reported in [5]-[8] do not exploit the full capacity of the used CDTAs, since one of the input terminals (p or n terminals) of the CDTA is not used.
 This may cause some noise injection into the monolithic circuit [13].
 Moreover, most of them also involve more than one CDTA [1]-[6].
-From the point of view of the low power consumption and manufacturing cost, it is important in circuit design to keep the number of active component at minimum.
-A careful survey of the available technical literature reveals that a few current-mode filters using single CDTA have been reported in [7]-[12].
-However, these solutions suffer from the disadvantage features of either inability to provide high-output impedance terminals [7]-[11] or inability to realize all the five standard types of filtering functions from the same configuration [8]-[9], [11]-[12].
+From the point of view of the low power consumption and manufacturing cost, it is important in circuit design to keep the number of active component at